gneverov/circuitpython/README.md

 - FreeRTOS brings full concurrency support including multicore and multiple threads.
 All use of busy polling and background tasks have been removed from the MicroPython core and replaced with FreeRTOS-based concurrency.
 Never worry about Python code blocking the USB stack.

 - [Picolibc](https://github.com/picolibc/picolibc) is used as the system-wide C runtime library.
 Crucially it implements malloc, allowing C programs to allocate their own memory independent of MicroPython; and thread-local storage, allowing code to execute on multiple cores.
-Picolibc is also extended with additional POSIX [functionality](/ports/rp2/newlib/README.md) including a virtual filesystem.
+Picolibc is also extended with additional POSIX functionality from [Morelibc](https://github.com/gneverov/morelibc), including a virtual filesystem.

 - System services such as [lwIP](https://savannah.nongnu.org/projects/lwip/) and [TinyUSB](https://docs.tinyusb.org/en/latest/) run as separate FreeRTOS tasks isolated of MicroPython.
 There is no problem with MicroPython or Python code being able to interfere with these services, and the MicroPython VM can be restarted without any effect on them.

 - MicroPython threads are implemented as FreeRTOS tasks.
 The user can create any number of Python threads, which can execute on all available hardware cores.

 - lwIP is configured to use dynamic memory allocation, thus allowing the user to create any number of sockets.
+Also includes a telnet server and support for IPv6.

 - USB device configuration can be changed at run-time, making it possible to change which USB device classes are exposed to the USB host without rebuilding firmware.